-- set up an agreement between yourself and your young person about alcohol and adult supervision
+- set up an agreement between yourself and your child about alcohol and adult supervision

-- only make alcohol available from one area and have a responsible adult serving who is not drinking alcohol
+- only make alcohol available in one area, and have a responsible adult who isn’t drinking as the bartender

 - avoid drinks like punch that could be easily spiked

-- avoid serving salty snacks as they make people thirsty and could cause them to drink more
+- try not to serve very salty snacks as they make people thirsty and could cause people to drink more

-- plan for guests to sleep over if can’t get home safely.
+- plan for guests to sleep over if no one can take them home.

 Confiscating alcohol and drugs

-If you chose to return what’s been confiscated after the party is over, you could still be held liable for any accidents that happen after the guests have left.
-You can consider the option of instead returning the substance to the guest’s parent.
+If you choose to return what’s been confiscated after the party is over, you could still be held liable for any accidents that happen after the guests have left.
+Instead you can consider returning the substance to the guest’s parent.

 While you’re setting the rules for the party, talk about what you’ll do if a guest is drunk.
 Drunk guests can ruin the party for others and create dangerous situations.
-As the host, you have the right to send the guest home – it’s a good idea to organise transport to make sure they can get home safely.
+As the host, you have the right to send the guest home – but you should organise transport to make sure they get home safely.

-You may also want to set some ground rules about smoking, especially if the party is being held in your home.
+You may want to set ground rules about smoking, especially if the party is in your home.
 If you already have rules about smoking at home, they could be used for the party.

 - if you’re having a big party, consider hiring security

-- only have one entrance to the party, secure side or back gates if necessary
+- only have one entrance to the party, secure the side or back gates if necessary

 - ask other adults to help you supervise the party and organise for one or more to be on the door